timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 - An AWS Elastic Load Balancer (ELB) is configured to handle routing incoming traffic to the Master pod.

 <highlight type="note">
-The backup to S3 is disabled by default, look at the [Administrator Guide](admin-guide.md#backups) on how to configure backup location, credentials, schedules, and more.
+The backup to S3 is disabled by default.
+See the [Administrator Guide](admin-guide.md#backups) on how to configure backup location, credentials, schedules, and more.
 </highlight>